-Management Fees
+☐ Management Fees

 Professional fees, such as attorney fees, CPA fees, and advisory fees are not tax deductible.
+Management fee totals can be found on your quarterly billing statements located in the Document Vault of your CWM Client Portal or on your 1099 - providing management fees are deducted from the account.

-□ 1099-R (Retirement Accounts)
+☐ 1099-R (Retirement Accounts)